HDFGroup/h5serv/docs/Reference/DatasetOps/DELETE_Dataset.rst

 Description
 ===========
 The implementation of the DELETE operation deletes the dataset named in the URI.
 All attributes and links of the dataset will also be deleted.
+In addition any links from other groups to the deleted group will be removed.

 Requests
 ========